ugr-sail/sinergym/docs/source/pages/environments.rst

 1. Add your building (IDF file) to `buildings <https://github.com/jajimer/sinergym/tree/main/sinergym/data/buildings>`__.
-   As mentioned in section :ref:`Observation/action spaces`, the IDF must be previously adapted to your action space or use our **action definition** (section :ref:`action_definition`) to be automatically adapted to the action space and variables you have designed for it, as long as we provide support for the specific component you want to control..
+   As mentioned in section :ref:`Observation/action spaces`, the IDF must be previously adapted to your action space or use our **action definition** (section :ref:`action_definition`) to be automatically adapted to the action space and variables you have designed for it, as long as we provide support for the specific component you want to control.
+By default, Sinergym will create an `ExternalInterface` object in IDF file with an empty action space.
+Then, all the components will be managed by a default scheduler designed in IDF file.

 2. Add your own EPW file for weather conditions or use ours in environment constructor.
 Sinergym will adapt `DesignDays` in IDF file using EPW automatically.

 3. Sinergym will check that observation variables specified are available in the simulation before starting.
 In order to be able to do these checks, you need to copy **RDD file** with the same name than IDF file (except extension) to `variables <https://github.com/jajimer/sinergym/tree/main/sinergym/data/variables>`__.
    To obtain this **RDD file** you have to run a simulation with *Energyplus* directly and extract from output folder.
+   Make sure that **Output:VariableDictionary** object in IDF has the value *Regular* in order to RDD file has the correct formar for Sinergym.

 4. Register your own environment ID `here <https://github.com/jajimer/sinergym/blob/main/sinergym/__init__.py>`__ following the same structure than the rest.